-• Jones has started games at center, left guard and right guard during his NFL career and has opened holes for three 1,000-yard rushers.
+• Jones has started games at center, left guard and right guard during his NFL career and has opened holes for four 1,000-yard rushers.

 • In 2016, Jones centered all 16 games in his first campaign with the Titans and was a part of an offensive front that blocked for the NFL’s third-ranked rushing attack which averaged 136.7 rush yards per game.

 • In 2015, Jones transitioned to his natural position of center and started all 16 games and the playoff contest for the Texans.

 • In 2014, Jones started all 16 contests at left guard.